palesl/Federal_Register_of_Legislation_Australia/README.md

 Please let me know if you find any errors!

-I'm working on an R Package and a quick paper.
+I'm working on an R Package and a paper.

-If you use the data, please cite using the 'citation.bib' file.
+For now, if you use the data, please cite using the 'citation.bib' file.

 - Patrick Leslie, December 2021